cmu-sei/juneberry/juneberry/documentation/property_inference_attack_configuration_specification.md

 seed value will also be chosen for each query dataset, so that query datasets with the same disjoint or superset property selection still vary to some degree.
-The total number of query datasets created will be equal to 2 (one for each private model) plus N, where N is the total number of shadow models requested for the attack.
+The total number of query datasets created will be equal to 2 (one for each private model) plus N, where N is the total number of shadow models requested for the property inference attack.
 Each query dataset is stored inside the model directory of the model that will use that dataset for evaluation.

 ### in_out_builder
 The in-out builder uses model evaluation results to construct in-out datasets.
 The in-out datasets are used to train and evaluate the meta-models.
 In-out datasets consist of three configs, one for training data, one for validation data, and a third for test data.
-During the attack, in-out datasets will be generated four times: once using the private superset eval results, once using the private disjoint eval results, once using superset shadow model results, and once using the disjoint shadow model results.
+During the property inference attack, in-out datasets will be generated four times: once using the private superset eval results, once using the private disjoint eval results, once using superset shadow model results, and once using the disjoint shadow model results.

 #### fqcn
 This is the fully qualified name of the class that will generate the in-out datasets.